Coronavirus: Essential travel only - Restrictions and advice

 See our ferry operators page for Useful Links and contact details.

-Airline and airport service updates
+Airline and Airport updates

-See more Loganair customer information regarding coronavirus restrictions in the West of Scotland.
+See Loganair customer information regarding coronavirus restrictions in the West of Scotland.

 Other airlines: Please check with your airline